ubports/docs.ubports.com/sdk/apps/qml/Ubuntu.Components/ListItemActions.rst

 Properties
 ----------

--  :ref:`actions <sdk_ubuntu_components_listitemactions_actions-prop>`
-   : list<Action>
+-  :ref:`actions <sdk_ubuntu_components_listitemactions_actions>` : list<Action>
--  :ref:`delegate <sdk_ubuntu_components_listitemactions_delegate-prop>`
-   : Component
+-  :ref:`delegate <sdk_ubuntu_components_listitemactions_delegate>` : Component

 Detailed Description
 --------------------

-:ref:`ListItem <sdk_ubuntu_components_listitem>` accepts actions that can
-be configured to appear when swiped to left or right.
+:ref:`ListItem <sdk_ubuntu_components_listitem>` accepts actions that can be configured to appear when swiped to left or right.
 The API does not limit the number of actions to be assigned for leading or trailing actions, however the design constraints are allowing a maximum of 1 action on leading- and a maximum of 3 actions on trailing side of the :ref:`ListItem <sdk_ubuntu_components_listitem>`.

-The :ref:`actions <sdk_ubuntu_components_listitemactions#actions-prop>` are
-Action instances or elements derived from Action.
-The default visualization of the actions can be overridden using the :ref:`delegate <sdk_ubuntu_components_listitemactions#delegate-prop>` property, and the default implementation uses the ``name`` property of the Action.
+The :ref:`actions <sdk_ubuntu_components_listitemactions_actions>` are Action instances or elements derived from Action.
+The default visualization of the actions can be overridden using the :ref:`delegate <sdk_ubuntu_components_listitemactions_delegate>` property, and the default implementation uses the ``name`` property of the Action.

 Using with ListViews
 ^^^^^^^^^^^^^^^^^^^^

-:ref:`ListItemActions <sdk_ubuntu_components_listitemactions>` instances
-can be shared between :ref:`ListItem <sdk_ubuntu_components_listitem>`
-instances within the same view.
+:ref:`ListItemActions <sdk_ubuntu_components_listitemactions>` instances can be shared between :ref:`ListItem <sdk_ubuntu_components_listitem>` instances within the same view.
 When shared, the memory footprint of the view will be lot smaller, as there will be no individual action container created for each list's actions.
 Having individual :ref:`ListItemActions <sdk_ubuntu_components_listitemactions>` instances increases the memory footprint, and also has performance impact on kinetic scrolling.

 The examples below illustrate the worst and best practice when used in a :ref:`ListView <sdk_qtquick_listview>`.
 The worst case:

 .. code:: qml